 - Stretch the material distally over the fingertips and pull proximally towards the elbow.
-The material will stretch and conform to the flexion of the MP joints and the wrist position.
+In effect, the material will stretch and conform to the flexion of the MP joints and the wrist position.

 Watch this video for more tips on fabricating a dorsal blocking orthosis:

 Henry, S. L., & Howell, J. W. (2020).
 Use of a relative motion flexion orthosis for postoperative management of zone I/II flexor digitorum profundus repair: A retrospective consecutive case series.
 Journal of Hand Therapy, 33(3), 296-304.